vinhig/Nara/README.md

 # Nara

 Nara was a failed attempt to great a little rendering engine.
 Why *attempt*?
-Simply because it used many things I had always wanted to try.
+Simply because it uses many things I had always wanted to try.
 Why *failed*?
 Failed isn't the good word actually, it's just that I need to learn 300% more things before creating something big and good.

 ## Characteristics